UEFA Europa League round of 16 draw

 Draw facts

-- At least six of the eight ties feature first meetings between the sides.
+- Seven of the eight ties feature first meetings between the sides.

-- The potential exceptions (if Salzburg beat Frankfurt, otherwise it is seven out of eight!):

 - Manchester United are unbeaten in their eight games against Austria clubs, winning seven.